Public Ministry of Venezuela

-The Public Ministry of Venezuela is an organ belonging to Citizen Power, it has autonomous and independent character.
-It is under the direction of the Attorney General of the Republic who is elected by the National Assembly for a period of seven years.
+The Public Ministry of Venezuela is an organ belonging to Citizen Power that has autonomous and independent character.
+It is under the direction of the Attorney General of the Republic who is elected by the National Assembly for a single period of seven years, as set out by Article 280 of the Constitution of Venezuela.

 Building of the Public Ministry in Caracas-Candelaria parish.

 Article 285 of the Constitution of Venezuela states that the Attorney General has the following function: